deployment-gap-model-education-fund/deployment-gap-model/README.md

 ## Run the ETL
 Now that we’ve built the image and set the environment variables run:
 ```
-make run_etl
+make all_local
 ```
-to run the ETL and load the data to postgres.
+to create and load the data warehouse and data mart tables into postgres.

 # Makefile
 Here are additional make commands you can run.